whimax07/JArgParse/README.md

  - A catch for the windows style help flags aka /? and /h.

 ### Known bugs or quarks.
- - A list argument cannot start with a value starting with a "-".
+ - A list argument cannot start with a value starting with a "-" or contain a value starting with a "-".
  - The default behavior is to error on multiple uses of the same flag.
+This can be changed on an option by option bases.